edtechjeff/HowTo/HowTo/Intune/Apps/Windows/MSIAppDeployment/readme.md

 ![alt text](./Assets/14.png)

 21. Next is Supersendence
-### ***Note: Supersendenc is a great tool if you are doing an update from a previous version.
+### ***Note: Supersendenc is used for updating from a previous version.
 In order to do this just click on Add find the previous version and make the sure the slider says Yes for Uninstall previous version***

 ### ***For this example we do not have an older version just click NEXT